Welcome to

 When we combine the technology disciplines of Robotics with the complexity of Experience Level, we end up with a "Learning Dashboard" organized as follows:

-This Dashboard is your guide to selecting NextGen SmartyPants programs and monitoring how your child is learning and progressing through the NEXTGEN4 Curriculum.
 At each Experience Level, the program starts with Robotics and is subsequently followed by each of the other disciplines in Engineering, Coding, and Circuits.
-As a child grows, their interest in building with LEGO will likely shift to various Software Applications or Electronic Studio Arts programs like Photography, etc. However, Intermediate Robotics, by way of example, will require the Student to have previous experience in Robotics, Engineering, Coding, and Circuits at the Beginner-Level.
-This pattern is then further repeated at the Advanced and Expert=Levels, when concepts like Voice Control using Alexa utilize math like Trigonometry and Calculus.
+As a Student grows, their interest in building with LEGO will likely shift to more complex Software Applications or Electronic Studio Arts programs like Photography, etc.

 Frequently Asked Questions